Don’t have the budget to buy a huge piece of art for that wall? Then buy a smaller version and make art look bigger with this DIY floating frame!

 2. Create your floating frame by gluing or nailing the pieces together.

-3. Paint to coordinate with the smaller art frame.
+3. Paint or stain to coordinate with the smaller art frame.

 4. Attach a sawtooth picture hanger to back of floating frame.